 There’s also the fact that, when compared to other advertising platforms, Facebook uses native ad placement that creates a more seamless user experience.

 Here are even more reasons as to why you should choose Facebook for placing ads:

 In this ultimate Facebook ads guide, we will teach you how to set up your first campaign.
 We will show you how to set clear goals, choose the right ad options and set your campaign to reach your target audience in the most optimal way.

 Launching a Facebook campaign and creating your first Facebook ad can be done through Ads Manager.
-If you’ve used Facebook ads in the past, you might remember two separate tools for managing ads, but the platform condensed these tools into one.o offer different reporting metrics so people would get lost easier – now it’s all under one roof.
+If you’ve used Facebook ads in the past, you might remember two separate tools for managing ads, but the platform condensed these tools into one.
+For an easier start, you can always go for one of the Facebook tools available on the internet.